Andrew Gross Published: April 11, 2020 Revised: April 20, 2020

 Brian Earp is associate director of ethics and health at Yale University and an anti-circumcision activist.
 In 2018 he led a study that produced startling results about American men's knowledge of circumcision and penile anatomy.

 Earp reported that the results showed an inverse correlation between knowledge and satisfaction.
 In other words, the more satisfied a man was about circumcision, the greater the likelihood that he held false beliefs about circumcision.
 Conversely, the more dissatisfied a man was about circumcision, the greater the likelihood that his beliefs about the procedure were true.
-The study was appropriate titled, "False beliefs predict increased circumcision satisfaction in a sample of US American men".
+Appropriately, the study was titled, "False beliefs predict increased circumcision satisfaction in a sample of US American men".

 The researchers declared, "These findings provide tentative support for the hypothesis that the lack of harm reported by many circumcised men... may be related to holding inaccurate beliefs concerning [uncircumcised penises] and the consequences of [infant circumcision]."